unaml/assignment-01/README.md

 Specify which of these statements are functional requirements and which are nonfunctional requirements:

-- “The TicketDistributor must enable a traveler to buy weekly passes.”
+- "The TicketDistributor must enable a traveler to buy weekly passes."
-- “The TicketDistributor must be written in Java.”
+- "The TicketDistributor must be written in Java."
-- “The TicketDistributor must be easy to use.”
+- "The TicketDistributor must be easy to use."
-- “The TicketDistributor must always be available.”
+- "The TicketDistributor must always be available."
-- “The TicketDistributor must provide a phone number to call when it fails.”
+- "The TicketDistributor must provide a phone number to call when it fails."

 ### Exercise 6